 Work from home

 Some positions, such as those involved in ongoing research, have unique requirements for ongoing access to tools and equipment, and greater reliance on the physical campus setting.
 This is distinct from where materials or equipment are needed from time to time, such as accessing paper files.
-Positions that have an ongoing reliance on equipment that cannot be removed from the campus in order to be productive are permitted to continue to work on campus.
+Only positions that have an ongoing reliance on equipment that cannot be removed from the campus in order to be productive are permitted to continue to work on campus.

-- Work involves secure data and confidential information.
+- Work involves secure data and confidential information

 Work that involves access to and handling of confidential, classified or sensitive information and data in some cases is best performed on campus, particularly if this information is not in electronic form.

-Provost and Vice President (Academic)
+Provost and Vice-President (Academic)